The Billion-Dollar Battle of Outdoor B2B Platforms

 Right now, Elastic is clearly ahead in user adoption.
 Because its business is built on legacy systems dating back 20 years—all of which targeted the outdoor industry from the get-go—it’s had a massive head start onboarding the big players.
 It’s hard to overstate the importance of that advantage.
 Once a few big brands have selected a platform, they’re unlikely to switch without good reason.
 A crowded market is primarily the retailer’s problem, after all.
-As Allen at Sunlight Sports says, “When a brand chooses a platform, we, as retailers, are forced to follow.”
+As Allen at Sunlight Sports said, “When a brand chooses a platform, we, as retailers, are forced to follow.”
 (Neither platform agreed to share its total number of brand partners for this article.)

 It’s a point of assurance and pride for Elastic.
-“We have who we have,” says Reddin. “[These brands] are never going to leave—knock on wood.
+“We have who we have,” said Reddin. “[These brands] are never going to leave—knock on wood.
 And so the retailer will always be using our tool, no matter what.
 When you have that leg up from an adoption and standardization standpoint, that’s a big win.”

 On the other side of the equation, NuORDER has more money behind it and invests heavily in product development.
 And plenty of brands are still up for grabs.
-Alex Kutches, vice president of sales and marketing at Mystery Ranch, says his company recently signed on with NuORDER because it found the platform’s front-end functionality and user experience a better fit.
-“We felt good about the integration process,” he says.
+Alex Kutches, vice president of sales and marketing at Mystery Ranch, said his company recently signed on with NuORDER because it found the platform’s front-end functionality and user experience a better fit.
+“We felt good about the integration process,” he said.
 “This is the first season we’ve had a B2B solution, and honestly it came down to the wire between NuORDER and Elastic.”